iRNA-COSI/APAeval/execution_workflows/README.md

 - `logs/` directory with all log files created by the workflow exeuction.

 ### Formats
-File formats for the 3 challenges are described in the [output specification][spec-doc] which also contains the `OUTCODE` needed for correct naming.
+File formats for the 3 benchmarking events are described in the [output specification][spec-doc] which also contains the `OUTCODE` needed for correct naming.
 ### Filenames
 > As mentioned [above](#parameters) it is best to parameterize filenames, such that for each run the names and codes can be set by changing only the sample sheet and config file!